wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.20 =
+*  Add: ability to use show_in_events_timezone=1 as shortcode parameter
+*  Add: info on addons and for add-on users, added code for auto updates
+*  Add: added norwegain language file - thanks to John Enebak

 = Version 4.18 =
 *  Fix: A weird bug in weekday weekly recurrences - events in partial weeks at start of recurrence within viewing period were being ignored.
 This varied by the start of week setting, so was a tad confusing to debug.
 Thanks to allenconquest for flushing this out.
 *  Fix: Add to google for non all day events of ics files was not passing time.
 Is now.